outsidedav/swift/machine_learning/tone.md

 ## Step 2.
 Downloading and building dependencies
 {: ###download-and-build-dependencies}

 Using your favorite text editor, create a new file that is called `Cartfile` in the root directory of your project (where your `.xcodeproj` file is located).
-Then add a line to specify the Watson Swift SDK as a dependency:
+Then, add a line to specify the Watson Swift SDK as a dependency:

   ```
   github "watson-developer-cloud/swift-sdk"